gruntwork-io/boilerplate/README.md

   description and default values here.

 See the [Dependencies](#dependencies) section for more info.

+**Partials**: Use *partials* to include reusable templates.
+Partials are a defined using a list of glob patterns.

+* Globs are matched using [the Go `filepath.Glob` function](https://golang.org/pkg/path/filepath/#Glob)
+* In the event of a template name collision (e.g. multiple templates are defined with the same name), the last one wins.

+See the [Partials](#partials) section for more info.

 **Hooks**: Boilerplate provides hooks to execute arbitrary shell commands.
 There are two types of hooks: